 On Yala Glacier, the measurements stretch along a line established in the past by Japanese researchers (Fujita et al., 1998).
 In the lower part a few stakes were initially added in a transect.
 Since the glacier has been shrinking, a second row of stakes was installed parallel to the original line in November 2016, in an attempt to maintain measurements also in future when the glacier retreats beyond the current stake locations.
-In the northern and highest parts of the glacier no measurements were taken because
+In the northern and highest parts of the glacier no measurements were taken because steep terrain, crevasses and ice cliffs make access difficult.

-On Rikha Samba Glacier, eight stakes were installed along the approximate glacier centre line with some deviation, which follow roughly the stake setup of the Japanese researchers (Fujita et al., 2001).
-In the first year, the lower five stakes were installed, and in 2012 three additional measurement sites were established.
+On Rikha Samba Glacier, eight stakes are installed along the approximate glacier centre line with some deviation, which follow roughly the stake setup of the Japanese researchers (Fujita et al., 2001).
+In the first year, the lower five stakes were installed, and in 2012 additional 3 measurement sites were established.
 Snow depth was probed, and the density measured in snow pits, but sawdust was spread only during few occasions and found only once, making accumulation measurements challenging.
 In 2011 and 2014, the conditions on the glacier were very difficult and the higher part of the glacier could not be reached.